andylvua/ext2-4_filesystem_reader/README.md

 The `Inode` class, as stated above, represents the inode of the filesystem.
-It mostly just wraps the pointer to the inode in the filesystem dump and provides some useful methods to access the inode metadata and it's contents.
+It mostly just wraps the pointer to the inode in the filesystem dump and provides some useful methods to access the inode metadata and its contents.

-In order to find the inode in the filesystem dump, the following operations are performed:
+To find the inode in the filesystem dump, the following operations are performed:

 1. The inode number is converted to the inode index by subtracting 1 from it
 2. The inode index is divided by the number of inodes per group to get the group index